-Living it Loft Style: Interior Ideas for Loft Design March 02 2014, 0 Comments
+Living It Loft Style: Interior Ideas for Loft Design

 There are some interior dreams that just seem impossible.
 One of them is loft design.
 Those wonderful big open spaces with high ceilings, gritty-yet-hip exposed walls and floor-to-ceiling windows made of glass and steel.
 However much we may love these lifestyle-inspiring homes, you can’t just simply take your own house and turn it into an old warehouse with gigantic windows or a NY loft apartment with a two-storey high ceiling.

 There are countless variations of loft style homes, but they've all got a few things in common.
 The most obvious one is its long-life affair with industrial interior design, but there’s also space, lifestyle and light.
 If you can manage to incorporate these loft design elements into your interior then you are already well on your way to Living It Loft Style.
 So read on, because with these loft style interior ideas you’ll be able to inject a spacious feeling into your home to inspire your lifestyle.